ulfschneider/markdown-it-rss-friendly-github-alerts/README.md

 >[!IMPORTANT]
 >This output is *not* compatible with GitHub's output, because the alert is rendered as a `<blockquote>` and not as a `<div>`.
 GitHub will render as a `<div>`!
+>There is also an `&nbsp;` between the svg icon the marker text, which GitHub wouldn´t render.

 ### Styling